-One of Europe’s finest towns, St Andrews is a place of history, learning and culture, a wonderful coastal resort, and also known for some pretty spectacular golf courses.
-Visit St Andrews Castle, Blackfriars Chapel and the Martyrs’ Monument for a spot of culture; make your way to Eden Mill or Kingsbarns Distillery to wet your whistle and learn more about the whisky trade; or go on guided walks of the Old Course if you want to follow in the footsteps of some golfing greats.
+One of Europe’s finest historic towns!
+St Andrews is a place of history, learning and culture, a wonderful coastal resort, and also known for some pretty spectacular golf courses.
+Visit St Andrews Castle, Blackfriars Chapel and the Martyrs’ Monument for a spot of culture; make your way to Eden Mill or Kingsbarns Distillery to wet your whistle and learn more about the whisky trade, or go on guided walks of the Old Course if you want to follow in the footsteps of some golfing greats.

 The Highlands are the physical manifestation of Scotland as most people see in their mind’s eye before they set out on a Scottish adventure.
 It’s an amazing amalgamation of culture, history, architecture and unparalleled scenery.
-Think big skies, mind-blowing landscapes, superb food and hospitable people – an unpredictable, untameable destination that weaves a singular kind of magic.
+Think big skies, mind-blowing landscapes, superb food and hospitable people.
+This is an unpredictable, untameable destination that weaves a singular kind of magic.
 Enjoy jaw-dropping views, pass through the countless scenic mountains, forest paths, rivers, lochs, wildlife hotspots, friendly villages of the renowned Cairngorms National Park and so much more!

 Loch Ness is a freshwater loch (lake) well-known the world over, perhaps more so for the mythical Loch Ness monster than anything else.
 Overlooking the beautiful loch are the stark remains of Urquhart Castle, which was built in the 1230s.
 Seized by the English in 1296, the castle was sacked by the MacDonald Lord of the Isles in 1545 and was abandoned in 1689.
-The wild beauty of the remains make for spectacular photo opportunities.
+The wild beauty of the remains makes for spectacular photo opportunities!

-Renowned for its rugged landscapes, picturesque fishing villages and medieval castles, the stunning Isle of Skye is connected to Scotland’s northwest coast by bridge and the largest island in the Inner Hebrides archipelago.
+Renowned for its rugged landscapes, picturesque fishing villages and medieval castles, the stunning Isle of Skye is connected to Scotland’s northwest coast by a bridge and is the largest island in the Inner Hebrides archipelago.
 Skye is a world-class destination for walkers and climbers of all persuasions and has a rich history that covers everything from dinosaur fossils and clan warfare to the Jacobite Rebellion and Bonnie Prince Charlie.